Disura-Randunu/nodejs-api-template/README.md

 # node-api-template
-An empty template NodeJS project to get started with your API application quickly Includes most used starter packages to simplify things a bit.
+An empty template NodeJS project to get started with your API application quickly.
+Includes most used starter packages to simplify things a bit.
+Follows the component oriented project structure.

 <br>